StoutsHonor/splendid-react/README.md

 ## To Implement

 Game Logic:
-- Nobles
 - Victory Conditions
+- (Optional) let player choose noble when qualified for 2 or more(modal)
-- Coin Exchange, if player has close to 10 coins(optional)
+- (Optional) Coin Exchange, if player has close to 10 coins

 UX:
 - Modals to display player details, card details, and action details(right now it's an alert)